- Log in to post comments

-If educators have learned anything from the coronavirus outbreak, it’s that digital equity is a complex and moving target.
-Never has the breadth of the digital divide been more apparent — and never has it been clearer that no single solution can serve every individual situation.
+If educators learned anything from the coronavirus pandemic, it was that digital equity is a complex and moving target.
+Never before was the breadth of the digital divide more apparent — and never had it been clearer that no single solution could serve every individual situation.

-As school closures continue to shed light on digital equity issues, we’re seeing a wide range of responses from districts.
+As schools closed across the globe in 2020, we saw a wide range of responses from districts.
 Northshore School District in Washington state put the brakes on remote instruction until it could provide equitable services to all students.
 The New York City Department of Education loaned out 300,000 iPads so students could keep learning.
-And across the globe, educators are scrambling for patchwork solutions to put a device and broadband internet into each student’s home.
+And across the globe, educators were scrambling for patchwork solutions to put a device and broadband internet into each student’s home.

-Of course, getting students connected is just the first step.
-Educators also face a host of challenges when it comes to serving students with special needs, those who lack adult supervision, or those who are homeless, abused or caring for their siblings — the list goes on.
+Of course, getting students connected was just the first step.
+Educators also faced a host of challenges serving students with special needs, those who lacked adult supervision and those who were homeless, abused or caring for their siblings — the list goes on.